BDC Hamburger Icon

 Open row

-Social media is the new front door for small businesses, and forms an integral part of any business’s marketing plan.
-Many people discover and follow small businesses via social platforms like Twitter, Instagram, and Facebook, so a sound social media strategy is essential for your business.
+Social media is the new front door for small businesses — forming an integral part of any business’s marketing plan.
+Many people discover and follow small businesses via social platforms like X (formerly Twitter), Instagram and Facebook, so a sound social media strategy is essential.
 One often-overlooked aspect of your social media strategy is the etiquette of which accounts to follow back.
-Who you follow – and why – is a vital part of your business’ identity.
+Who you follow — and why — is a vital part of your business’s identity.

-We’ll explain how to be selective with your social media follow-backs and share more about followers and influencers as part of your social media marketing strategy.
+We’ll explain how to be selective with your social media follow-backs.
+Also, we’ll share more about followers and influencers as part of your social media marketing strategy.

 Who should you follow back on social media?

-Additionally, following everyone back is unrealistic because social channels limit the accounts you can follow.
-For example, Twitter users can only follow 5,000 accounts; after that, you’ll need to amass additional followers to be allowed to follow more accounts.
-Facebook has a similar limit, and Instagram only lets you follow 7,500 accounts regardless of your follower count.
+• Following everyone back is unrealistic because social channels limit the accounts you can follow.
+For example, X users can follow up to 5,000 accounts initially; after that, additional follows depend on your follower-to-following ratio.
+Facebook limits the number of friends to 5,000, and Instagram only allows you to follow 7,500 accounts regardless of your follower count.

 While there are no strict rules for follow-backs, consider the following guidelines to maximize your energy and efforts on social media.